SandraMosquera81/getting_and-cleaning-data/README.md

 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 #Transformations in the run_analisys.R

-create a directory
+create a directory.

-download the data
+download the data.

-unzip data and read data
+unzip data and read data.

-Uses descriptive activity names to name the activities in the data set Merges the training and the test sets to create one data set.
+Uses descriptive activity names to name the activities in the data set.

+Merges the training and the test sets to create one data set.

 Extracts only the measurements on the mean and standard deviation for each measurement.

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.